rancy-san/Catenary-Function/Readme.md

 ### Description

-To investigate a Maclaurin series approximation to the Catenary function, imagine that an architecture company wishes to code a real-time simulation walk-through that includes a Catenary Arch (as shown below).
+To apply a Maclaurin series approximation to the Catenary function, imagine that an architecture company wishes to code a real-time simulation walk-through that includes a Catenary Arch (as shown below).
 To do this they are prepared to implement the Catenary function by a fast but approximate Maclaurin series instead of slower but more accurate math library functions.
 This program investigates the accuracy of the series approximation to this function.

 ### Use